FAQs

 What is my role in the therapy process?

-Your role is simple: come with a desire to examine your thoughts, feelings, and desires.
+Your role is simple: come with a desire to honestly examine your thoughts, feelings, and desires.
 Therapy can only go as far as your willingness to be open and honest with both yourself and me.

-What is Teletherapy Like?
+What is Virtual Therapy Like?